Where Do the Feelings Go?

 - The programming we received against true Christians

 - What it all revolved around

 As you write about your experiences, your anger and your pain, don't forget to write about why you left and why you're glad you're out.
+Think of the freedom you now have in contrast to all the control and abuse you experienced in the group.
 (This will help during the times you struggle with whether or not you made the right decision to leave.)

 Write about what you feel might have caused you to go into the group in the first place (or made you go deeper into their teachings).
 Perhaps it was the result of a particularly stressful time in your life, a new move, the breakup of an important relationship, etc.

 What were your needs and vulnerabilities and how were they exploited by the group?
 What did you enjoy doing before you went into the group?